Skip to content

 • Experience and interest in working in a university counseling center or working with emerging adult clients, and/or experience in community mental health.

-• Experience in the assessment of personality, intelligence, achievement and cognitive abilities, including the administration, scoring and interpretation of various instruments.
+• Experience in the assessment of personality and mood, including the administration, scoring and interpretation of various instruments.

 *Many of our applicants meet all of our requirements and preferred qualifications, and some do not, but all applicants are given equitable and respectful consideration in our application review process.
 We do not expect interns to come to us as finished products, since we consider ourselves to be “works in progress.”
 Intern applicants who also view themselves as “works in progress” tend to be a good fit for our agency.
 We appreciate applicants who believe in the value of self-reflective practice and regularly engage in it.
 Applicants who are motivated to learn, who value teamwork, and who are flexible and able to adjust to the changing demands of working in a university counseling center also tend to be a good fit with CAPS.